Chickasaw Bluff: Fort Prudhomme

 The French built their Fort Prudhomme, or Prud'homme, at one of the Chickasaw Bluffs in 1682.
 René-Robert Cavelier, Sieur de La Salle (1643–87) was a French explorer.
 In 1682, La Salle led a canoe expedition to explore the Mississippi River basin.
 The expedition landed to hunt, when one of their members went missing.
 The armorer Pierre Prudhomme was assumed captured by Chickasaws.

 La Salle decided to stay and search for the missing member.
 La Salle had a stockade built and named it Fort Prudhomme, after their lost man.
 This was the first structure built by the French in Tennessee.
 Days later, the missing man found his way back to La Salle.
 Prudhomme had lost his way while hunting.
 The expedition reached the mouth of the Mississippi River on April 6, 1682.

 The exact location of Fort Prudhomme is unknown.
 Researchers agree that it was located on the Chickasaw Bluff but the site is disputed.
 Some historians claim that Fort Prudhomme was built on the first Chickasaw Bluff, in modern-day Lauderdale County.
 The Tennessee Encyclopedia of History and Culture suggests that the fort was constructed on the second Chickasaw Bluff near modern-day Randolph.
 Other research mentions the third Chickasaw Bluff as the location of the fort, at the border of modern Tipton and Shelby counties.
 The fourth Chickasaw Bluff in modern Shelby County at Memphis is also supported as a site of Fort Prudhomme.

+American Revolution

+During the American Revolution, the Chickasaw Bluffs were fortified by the British in an attempt to control the Mississippi River.
+In 1780, Captain Edward Worthington was ordered by George Rogers Clark to occupy the Bluff.
+Worthington and his Virginia soldiers constructed Fort Jefferson to protect American interests along the Mississippi River.
+In 1781, Captain Worthington was ordered by General Clark to withdraw his company of soldiers and abandon Fort Jefferson, which was remote and indefensible from continuous Chickasaw attacks.